Jont828/cluster-api-visualizer/README.md

 ### Acknowledgements:

+- Thanks to [@fabriziopandini](https://github.com/fabriziopandini) for helping guide the backend development.
 - The cluster trees are drawn in D3 using a modified version of [ssthouse/vue-tree-chart](https://github.com/ssthouse/vue-tree-chart)
 - The tree is generated using the clusterctl client from [Cluster API](https://github.com/kubernetes-sigs/cluster-api)
 - The Go server was developed from Trevor Taubitz's [tutorial](https://hackandsla.sh/posts/2021-06-18-embed-vuejs-in-go/) on embedding VueJS in Go and [tutorial](https://hackandsla.sh/posts/2021-11-06-serve-spa-from-go/) on serving single page apps from Go